Ernest Manning: Senate and death

 After retirement from provincial politics in 1968, Manning established his own consulting firm, Manning Consultants Limited, with his son Preston.
-In 1970, Ernest was appointed to the Senate as the first and, as it turned out, only Socred to serve in that body.
+In 1970, Ernest was appointed to the Senate, the only Socred ever to serve in that body.
 The same year, he was made a Companion of the Order of Canada.
 He retired from the Senate in 1983 since he had reached the mandatory retirement age of 75.
 He died in Calgary in 1996.

 Personal life

 In 1936, Manning married Muriel Aileen Preston, the pianist at the Prophetic Bible Institute.
 They had two sons.

 Their first son, William Keith, commonly called Keith, was born on May 2, 1939.
 Keith suffered from cerebral palsy.
-For stretches of time, he was interred at a hospital in upstate New York, the Red Deer School Hospital, and a nursing home in Edmonton.
+For stretches of time, he lived at a hospital in upstate New York, the Red Deer School Hospital, and a nursing home in Edmonton.
 He married fellow nursing home resident Marilyn Brownell, and died from cardiac arrest on June 29, 1986.

 Their second son, Ernest Preston, commonly called Preston, was born on June 10, 1942.
-Preston went on to found the Reform Party of Canada.
-Following in his father's footsteps, he fought against the federal government and the heavily-eastern-centred federal politics that controlled the national agenda.
+Preston went on to found the Reform Party of Canada, and was leader of the Official Opposition in parliament from 1997 to 2000.

 Legacy

 Manning was appointed as the first member of Alberta Order of Excellence on September 23, 1981.
 Manning was also invested as a Companion of the Order of Canada by Governor-General Michener in 1970.

 A high school and a business park road in Calgary, a freeway road in Edmonton and town in Northern Alberta are named after Ernest Manning.
 A person with a similar name, Ernest Callaway Manning, is the namesake of E. C. Manning Provincial Park in British Columbia.

 In 1980, the Ernest C. Manning Awards Foundation was created, and the Manning Innovation Awards were started in 1982, with the purpose of promoting and honouring Canadian innovation.

-In 2013, the federal riding of Edmonton Manning was established in Manning's name.